Jim Gannon: Motherwell

 As speculation of a move to Hibernian came to nothing (despite his being installed as the bookmaker's favourite), Gannon instead was confirmed as manager of Scottish Premier League side Motherwell at the end of June 2009, two days before the club's Europa League first round qualifying tie against Llanelli of Wales.
 To do this he fended off competition from Aidy Boothroyd, Lawrie Sanchez, and Steve Staunton.
-At the start of his reign he had a limited squad, and had to draft in youth players for the Llanelli game.
+At the start of his reign he had a limited squad and had to draft in youth players for the Llanelli game.
 The club had sold off some of their best players, whilst loan deals had ended for others.
 He also brought in Peter Ward as assistant manager.

-After taking the job, Gannon said that he hoped to bring in up to six players, most of them from England to bolster a squad threadbare after summer exits.
+After taking the job, Gannon said that he hoped to bring in up to six players, most of them from England, to bolster a squad threadbare after summer exits.

 On 2 July, his first game in charge in the Europa League first round qualifying first leg, Motherwell lost 1–0 against Llanelli.
 However, on the away leg in Wales, the "Steelmen" recorded a 3–0 win to send them into the next round.
 Motherwell then beat Flamurtari Vlorë 8–2 on aggregate after an 8–1 victory in the home leg.
 Motherwell were then knocked out by Romanian side FC Steaua București 6–1 on aggregate.
-Gannon was sent to the stand in Motherwell's Europa League match against Bucharest; however Gannon later stated he did not know why he, or his assistant manager were sent off by Spanish referee Carlos Clos Gómez.
+Gannon was sent to the stand in Motherwell's Europa League match against Bucharest; However, Gannon later stated he did not know why he or his assistant manager were sent off by referee Carlos Clos Gómez.
 His first league victory was a 3–1 win over Kilmarnock at Fir Park.